Twistor Constructions for Higher-spin Extensions of (Self-dual) Yang-Mills: Preliminaries

-The double fibration \eqref{doublefibration} described above suggests that we can start with an action from spacetime $\MM^4$ and map it to the corresponding space $\mathbb{PS}$.
+To perform the inverse Penrose transform, one can do the following.\footnote{The algorithm is the same for supersymmetric cases.} We start with a spacetime action on $\MM^4$ and map it to the corresponding space $\mathbb{PS}$.
 In most cases, this is a trivial insertion of an integral over the fibre $\projectivespace^1$.
 Then, upon imposing the incident relations, i.e. the $\pi_1$ projection, we obtain a twistor action counterpart of the action in $\MM^4$.
-This is what we call the inverse Penrose transform.\footnote{The algorithm is the same for supersymmetric cases.} It was previously investigated in \cite{Eastwood:1981jy,Woodhouse:1985id} at the level of equations of motion.
+The inverse Penrose transform was previously applied in \cite{Eastwood:1981jy,Woodhouse:1985id} at the level of equations of motion.
 We will, however, work with the inverse Penrose transform at the level of the action.
-Meaning, we will try to import spacetime actions into the twistor space.
-Note also that since $\PS\cong \PT$ in Euclidean signature, it gives us more flexibility to work with the inverse Penrose transform.
+Meaning, we will try to import spacetime actions into twistor space.
+Note that since $\PS\cong \PT$ in Euclidean signature, it gives us more flexibility to work with the inverse Penrose transform.

-\paragraph{Penrose-Ward transform.} To understand the inverse Penrose transform, it is helpful to review the concept of the Penrose-Ward transform first.
+\paragraph{The Penrose transform.} To understanding the inverse Penrose transform, it is helpful to review the concept of the Penrose transform first.
 One of the goals of twistor theory is to establish the correspondence between field equations in $\MM^4$ and holomorphic structures on $\PT$.
 For massless fields of any spin in 4d Minkowski, we can represent them as cohomology classes on twistor space via the Penrose transform \cite{Eastwood:1981jy,Atiyah:1979iu,Woodhouse:1985id}.
-Consider the spin-1 case as an example, the field strength can be written with spinorial indices as
+In the case of the spin-1 field, the field strength reads

 where $F_{\alpha\beta}$ and $F_{\alpha'\beta'}$ are referred to as the self-dual and anti-self-dual parts of the field strength.
 The Maxwell equations are then reduced to a single (conformally invariant) equation